fpvandoorn/LeanCourse24/README.md

 * To test that everything is working, open the repository and open the file `LeanCourse/Test.lean`.
 The file should be ready a few seconds later.
 If you see a blue squiggle under `#eval`, Lean is running correctly.

+* A useful (but optional) extension is the VSCode extension `Error Lens`.
+If you install this, you will see messages from Lean right in the file where you're typing.
 Optional: ErrorLens